minvws/nl-covid19-coronacheck-app-android/README.md

 * [fladle](https://runningcode.github.io/fladle/) gradle plugin for Firebase test lab and flank
 * [flank](https://github.com/Flank/flank) for massively running ui tests on Firebase test lab

-### In-house dependencies
+### In house dependencies

 #### CLCore

 The Android and iOS apps share a [core library](https://github.com/minvws/nl-covid19-coronacheck-mobile-core), written in Go, which is responsible for producing the QR-code image, and for validating scanned QR-codes.
+Build its .aar according to the [instructions](/mobilecore).

-Build its .aar according to the [instructions](/mobilecore) The library is also built by the [project's github actions workflow](/.github/workflows/ci.yml), to be transparent it is used uncompromised
+The library is also built by the [project's GitHub actions workflow](/.github/workflows/ci.yml), to be transparent it is used uncompromised

 #### RDO modules